 Focus areas-Modern India

 In recent times there are lots of questions are asked from this area.
-Aspirants should concentrate in Freedom struggle and independence area.
+Aspirants should concentrate in the Freedom struggle and independence area.
 They should know about the different movements, the purpose, and consequences of movements, personalities behind the movement etc. Aspirants should also focus on the role of Literature and Press.
 One should jot down the ‘chronology’ of the most important Movements and Missions lead by the British to gain the backing of the Indians and expand their administration.